K12 Attendance:

 Remember, ALL of these factors are beyond a family or a student’s full control or responsibility to shift on their own.
 As Hedy Chang, executive director at Attendance Works, puts it, “The key to improving attendance is identifying, understanding and addressing the things that cause kids to miss school in the first place.”

-The broader school community can support families who face these challenges by becoming true partners and allies in their students’ attendance at school.
+With broader community support attendance can thrive.
+Organizations and schools together can support families who face these challenges by becoming true partners and allies in their students’ attendance at school.
 From reforming educational disciplinary practices around attendance to shifting emphasis in the narrative from “absenteeism” toward “participation”, schools and families together can work together to promote student success (Gentle-Genitty et al., 2020).

 Did you know that ParentPowered meets the highest level of evidence for research-based parenting curricula?